 Cowan, Liebowitz & Latman, PC's sizeable New York team stands out for its work in the sports, entertainment and retail sectors.
-The practice group is jointly led by three partners: Jonathan King, a key advisor for well-known brands such as Hershey, DKNY and Major League Baseball, who also has extensive experience before the federal courts and TTAB; Richard Mandel, a seasoned litigator, with further expertise in mediation and arbitration; and Eric Shimanoff, who acts for some of the firm's biggest clients, including Barclays Capital, Sony Pictures and Columbia University.
+The practice group is jointly led by three partners: Jonathan King, a key advisor for well-known brands such as DKNY and Universal Music Group, who also has extensive experience before the federal courts and TTAB; Richard Mandel, a seasoned litigator, with further expertise in mediation and arbitration; and Eric Shimanoff, who acts for some of the firm's biggest clients, including Barclays Capital, Sony Pictures and Columbia University.
 The team is also strong in cross-border enforcement and protection work, recent examples of which saw Meichelle MacGregor advising E-Z Weld Adhesive on actions against counterfeiters in India, and Kieran Doyle acting for QVC in a dispute against German company Quelle regarding similar logos using the letter 'Q'.
 Deborah Squiers is also recommended.

 ‘The team has a keen strategic sense and a thorough understanding of the law.
 They are responsive, provide practical and useful advice, and are a pleasure to work with.’

 ‘The litigation team provides practical, business advice to its clients being mindful of the client’s budget.
 Unnecessary litigation is something the firm’s litigators are mindful of. ‘